datawire/reference-infrastructure-fabric/README.md

 #### SSH public/private key pair

-It is extremely unlikely you will need to SSH into the Kubernetes nodes, however, it's a good best practice to use a known or freshly-generated SSH key rather than relying on any tool or service to generate one.
+It is extremely unlikely you will need to SSH into the Kubernetes nodes, however, it is a good best practice to use a known or freshly-generated SSH key rather than relying on any tool or service to generate one.
 To generate a new key pair run the following command:

 `ssh-keygen -t rsa -b 4096 -N '' -C "kubernetes-admin" -f "keys/kubernetes-admin"`